abpframework/abp/docs/en/Community-Articles/2023-10-30-NET-8-ASP-NET-Core-Metrics/POST.md

     });
 ```

-Here, we have done the following things:
+Here, we have done the following steps:

 * The `AddOpenTelemetry` method registers the required **OpenTelemetry** services into the DI container.
-* `WithMetrics` method, we add pre-built metrics to the `OpenTelemetryBuilder` in the `AddMeter` method (_Microsoft.AspNetCore.Hosting_ and _Microsoft.AspNetCore.Server.Kestrel_ are pre-built metrics provided by ASP.NET Core).
+* In the `WithMetrics` method, we add pre-built metrics to the `OpenTelemetryBuilder` in the `AddMeter` method (_Microsoft.AspNetCore.Hosting_ and _Microsoft.AspNetCore.Server.Kestrel_ are pre-built metrics provided by ASP.NET Core).
-* Also, we have used the `AddView` method to customize the output of the metrics by the SDK.
-Also, it can be used to customize which [Instruments](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/api.md#instrument) are to be processed or ignored.
+* We have also used the `AddView` method to customize the output of the metrics by the SDK.
+It can also be used to customize which [Instruments](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/api.md#instrument) are to be processed or ignored.

 After making the related configurations, let's add the middleware below and view the metrics: